daniel-gonzalez-cedre/config/external_drives.md

     - game of thrones s2
     - game of thrones s3
     - game of thrones s4
+    - game of thrones s5
+    - game of thrones s6
+    - game of thrones s7
+    - game of thrones s8
     - gamestopped
     - ghostwatch
     - good morning vietnam